Purananuru: Realism

 Purananuru songs exhibit a unique realism and immediacy not frequently found in classical literature.
 The nature and the subject of the poems indicate that poets did not write these poems on events that happened years prior, rather they wrote (or sang) them on impulse in situ.
 Some of the poems are conversational in which the poet pleads, begs, chides or praises the king.
 One such example is poem 46.
 The poet Kovur Kizhaar addresses the Chola king Killivalavan to save the lives of the children of a defeated enemy who are about to be executed by being trampled under an elephant.
-The poet says, "… O king, you belong to the heritage of kings who sliced their own flesh to save the life of a pigeon, look at these children; they are so naïve of their plight that they have stopped crying to look at the swinging trunk of the elephant in amusement.
+The poet says, "...
+O king, you belong to the heritage of kings who sliced their own flesh to save the life of a pigeon, look at these children; they are so naïve of their plight that they have stopped crying to look at the swinging trunk of the elephant in amusement.
 Have pity on them..."
 The almost impressionistic picture the poem paints cannot be anything but by someone who is witness to the events present in the poem.
 Many other poems also suggest that Cholas come from a heritage who sliced their own flesh to save the life of a pigeon.
 Such mentions make scholars debate that Cholas have claimed them selfs as the descendants of King Shibi Chakravarthy – a legendary hero who self-sacrifices his body for saving a dove's life.

-The second poem by Mudinagarayar addresses the Chera king Uthayan Cheralaathan and praises him for his feeding the armies at the Kurukshetra war.
-This is an obvious anachronism suggesting a king of the early common era Tamil country had a role to play in the battle of the Mahabharata epic.
-Based on this one poem, there have been attempts at dating the Purananuru poems to around 1000 BCE or older.
+The second poem by Mudinagarayar addresses the Chera king Uthayan Cheralaathan and praises him hyperbolically for his claimed feeding the armies at the mythical Kurukshetra War of the legendary Mahabharata epic.